Tanium Security Recommendations

 - Cloud deployment.

 Tanium recommends that you deploy a physical or virtual appliance when possible.
 Updates for the appliances are provided by Tanium.
 If an appliance is not practical, Tanium Core Platform software can be installed to customer-provided hardware.
 Tanium supports automated deployment on supported cloud infrastructure or manual installation on a Windows Server host computer.
 Deployments on cloud infrastructure or customer-provided hardware require that the customer maintain and update the selected infrastructure.

 Regardless of how Tanium is deployed, we recommend customers follow the security best practices defined below.

 Tanium recommends that network access to the Tanium console be limited to specific management networks and specific devices.
 In addition, user access should require multi-factor authentication (MFA).
 Tanium supports multi-factor authentication via RADIUS, TACACS+, X.509 based certificate authentication with Common Access Cards (CAC), and SAML.

-- Tanium Core Platform Installation Guide: Smart card authentication
+- Tanium Core Platform Deployment Reference Guide: Smart card authentication

 - Tanium Core Platform User Guide: Using SAML